Leading Change in a Disruptive World … Introducing the Global AMP for the world’s business leaders from IE Business School

 - 100 companies changing the world right now.
 What can you learn from them?

 - Start with a future mindset, jump ahead, look forwards not backwards

 - Going beyond limits, how will you be the change, how will you achieve more?

-Session 2: THE FUTURE BUSINESS
+Masterclass 2: THE FUTURE BUSINESS by Peter Fisk

 - How is the 21st Century Business different from the 20th Century Business?